-- monitoring anti-corruption legislation and case law, as well as the evolution of national and international best practices; - supervising the design and implementation of the Anti-Corruption Management System in accordance with the applicable regulations and the requirements of the UNI ISO 37001 standard, as well as coordinating the activities necessary to update the Organizational Model of the Company and its subsidiaries, agreed with the respective supervisory bodies, with specific reference to the needs connected to compliance with Legislative Decree 231/2001: - coordinating the anti-corruption risk assessment process ("risk management") and the identification of anti-corruption controls to prevent said risks from occurring; - carrying out checks on the implementation of the Anti-corruption Management System; - promoting and supporting the relevant company functions in the definition and implementation of training programmes on Anti-corruption and the operation of the related Management System; - providing consultancy support, specialist assistance and guidance to employees of the Company and other Group companies on the subject of the Anti-Corruption Management System and on issues related to corruption. - ensuring periodic information, by preparing reports, on the performance of the Anti-corruption Management System to the Board of Directors, the Chief Executive Officer and the other corporate bodies to which specific information flows are necessary; - informing, whenever deemed appropriate, the Board of Directors and the Chief Executive Officer, if any issue or suspicion needs to be raised in relation to acts of corruption or the Anti-Corruption Management System: - managing the Company's reporting system and supporting the process of analysing and assessing reports of violations and/or offences or in any event relating to behaviour that is not in line with the rules of conduct adopted by the Company with regard to the prevention of corruption.
+- monitoring anti-corruption legislation and case law, as well as the evolution of national and international best practices: - supervising the design and implementation of the Anti-Corruption Management System in accordance with the applicable regulations and the requirements of the UNI ISO 37001 standard, as well as coordinating the activities necessary to update the Organizational Model of the Company and its subsidiaries, agreed with the respective supervisory bodies, with specific reference to the needs connected to compliance with Legislative Decree 231/2001; - coordinating the anti-corruption risk assessment process ("risk management") and the identification of anti-corruption controls to prevent said risks from occurring; - carrying out checks on the implementation of the Anti-corruption Management System; - promoting and supporting the relevant company functions in the definition and implementation of training programmes on Anti-corruption and the operation of the related Management System; - providing consultancy support, specialist assistance and guidance to employees of the Company and other Group companies on the subject of the Anti-Corruption Management System and on issues related to corruption. - managing the Company's reporting system and supporting the process of analysing and assessing reports of violations and/or offences or in any event relating to behaviour that is not in line with the rules of conduct adopted by the Company with regard to the prevention of corruption.